The relationship between Pentecostals and the historians Philip Schaff, F. W. Farrar and others along with their influence on the modern definition.

-T. B. Barratt’s defence against Higher Criticism literature
+T. B. Barratt’s defense against Higher Criticism literature

-He too provides a historical chart of tongues through the centuries that is very similar to what V. P. Simmons did in 1907 and makes a 1600 year jump from Augustine to the Lutheran Reformation, ignoring any catholic literature.26 He also wanted to emphasize that the gift was not to “usurp the ordinary study of Languages.”27
+He too provides a historical chart of tongues through the centuries that is very similar to what V. P. Simmons did in 1907 and made a 1600 year jump from Augustine to the Lutheran Reformation, ignoring any Catholic literature.26 He also wanted to emphasize that the gift was not to “usurp the ordinary study of Languages.”27

-In 1909, Barratt produced the book, In the Last Days of the Latter Rain which may be the most comprehensive coverage on speaking in tongues from a pentecostal standpoint.
-In this book, he ardently struggled against higher criticism and tried to maintain a progressive traditional stance.
+In 1909, Barratt produced the book, In the Last Days of the Latter Rain which may be the most comprehensive coverage on speaking in tongues from a Pentecostal standpoint.
+In this book, he ardently struggled against Higher Criticism and tried to maintain a traditional progressive stance.
 The book is a reactionary one based on an article he read on tongues that he disagreed with.
 Unfortunately, he failed to identify the author, but the citations and structure closely parallel the works of Frederick Farrar.
-Barratt denounced the higher criticist idea that the Pentecost “does not contain the remotest hint of foreign languages,”30 and the real Pentecost was obscure so a later tradition two-centuries made it out as a miracle of speech.
+Barratt denounced the Higher Criticism idea that the Pentecost “does not contain the remotest hint of foreign languages,”30 and the real Pentecost was obscure, so a later tradition two-centuries made it out as a miracle of speech.
 The anonymous writer added that Greek was an international language that the known world shared, and it was unnecessary to speak in foreign languages for the expansion of the Gospel.